 Soups, Russian cuisine

-- Ukha and kalya - two main varieties of fish soups.
+- Ukha and kalya, which are fish soups.

 Many dishes from neighboring countries have also become popular in Russia, such as Ukrainian borscht, Belarusian svekolnik, plus soups with dumplings, chicken, and mutton.

 Shchi is the main soup to be found in Russian cuisine.
 There were some types of shchi that were called “rich”, while “poor” shchi were made from just one cabbage and onion.
 A richer and more complex shchi usually had six main ingredients: cabbage, meat, root vegetables, spices and garnishes (onion, celery, garlic, dill, pepper, bay leaves, sour cream, apples, or cabbage brine).

 Solyanka is a thick, spicy soup that combines ingredients for shchi (cabbage and sour cream) with pickles and brine.
 The base for the soup is itself quite strong, since it includes ingredients like olives, capers, tomatoes, lemon, lemon juice, kvass, and marinated mushrooms.
 There are three main types of solyanka: meat, fish (with several types of meat, fish, and poultry) or mushroom.